sunrise and bright clouds

 “The LORD is my strength and song, and is become my salvation....
 I will praise thee: for thou hast heard me, and art become my salvation.”
 (Psalm 118:14,21)

-In the verses which the crowd quoted, the writer cries out to God for that salvation: “Save now, I beseech thee, O LORD: O LORD, I beseech thee, send now prosperity.
+In the verses which the crowd quoted, the writer of the psalm cries out to God for that salvation: “Save now, I beseech thee, O LORD: O LORD, I beseech thee, send now prosperity.
 Blessed be he that cometh in the name of the LORD....”
 The words, “Save now” are the Hebrew expression “Hosanna” recorded in Matthew.
 The psalm itself does not mention the Son of David, but the crowd understood that it would be the promised Messiah, the Son of David, who would come in the name of Yahweh and would bring deliverance to Israel.

 10And when he was come into Jerusalem, all the city was moved, saying, Who is this?
 11And the multitude said, This is Jesus the prophet of Nazareth of Galilee.